CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 In my youth I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
 For comparison, I had surpassed the highest repetition count for pull-ups In the Marine Corps PFT (23) on my own.
 Even though this was accomplished many years ago, and I have not since kept up with this form of exercise, it was one of my earlier accomplishments in life worth noting.

-> But in addition to this, my son, be warned: the making of many books is endless, and much devotion to books is wearying to the flesh. &mdash; Ecclesiastes 12:12
+> "But in addition to this, my son, be warned: the making of many books is endless, and much devotion to books is wearying to the flesh." &mdash; Ecclesiastes 12:12 LSB

 Unfortunately, I've let myself go for over a decade and because I am ectomorphic I've returned to a state that doesn't resemble the hard work of my youth.
 Having said that, I intend to slowly build back over time.